secuxtech/secux-paymentdevicekit-framework-sample-ios/README.md

 ```
     devID: Device ID, e.g. "811c00000016"
 ```
-* <b>2.2 Get device payment ivKey from device ID and payment nonce</b>
+* <b>2.2 Get device opeation ivKey from device ID and opeation nonce</b>

 This is recommended to get the ivKey when using P22.
-Payment nonce can garantee the payment correctness.
+Operation nonce can garantee the payment correctness.

 #### <u>Declaration</u>
 ```java